mmurnaneGitHub/WAB_IdentifyMany-Comp-Plan-Widget/README.md

 ## WAB_IdentifyMany-Comp-Plan-Widget
 Identify Widget for FLUM, One Tacoma, and Tideflats Subarea Plan.
-Control button size and image margin with jimu.css.
+Control button size and image margin with jimu.css (including Summary Widget).

 Version 2.12